 For more Plough observing, read our guides on stars Merak and Mizar and Alcor.

-The beautiful Coma Star Cluster is tucked about halfway between the Alkaid, the last star in the Plough’s handle and Denebola, the tail of the constellation Leo, the lion.
+You can see beautiful Coma Star Cluster tucked about halfway between Alkaid, the last star in the Plough’s handle and Denebola, the tail of the constellation Leo, the lion.

 It’s a group of 50 or so stars, located about 300 light years distant.
-It’s a little tough under light pollution but it’s best seen on spring nights, once all of Leo is high enough into the eastern sky to see easily.
+You may struggle under light pollution but you'll see it easiest on spring nights, once all of Leo is high enough into the eastern sky.

 Orion’s Head